henry-AY/multilang-GPT/README.md

   <img src="readme_files/Decoder_Transformer.png" width="200" height="675"/>
 </p>

 The decoder in a Transformer model is responsible for generating text sequences and consists of sub-layers similar to the encoder, including two multi-headed attention layers, a pointwise feed-forward layer, residual connections, and layer normalization.
-Each multi-headed attention layer has a distinct function, and the decoding process concludes with a linear layer and softmax function to determine word probabilities.
+Each multi-headed attention layer has a distinct function, and the decoding process concludes with a linear layer and a softmax function to determine word probabilities.

 Operating in an autoregressive manner, the decoder begins with a start token and utilizes previously generated outputs along with rich contextual information from the encoder.
 This decoding process continues until it produces a token that signifies the end of output generation.